Welcome to Tools of Travel – Great to see you here!

 Supporting the Blog

-As an independent traveller who decided one day to take some time out to travel more, the website provides a platform for me to spread the word about travelling and all of its many benefits.
+As someone who decided one day to take some time out to explore the world more, the website provides a platform for me to spread the word about travelling and all of its many benefits.

 The main way you can support the blog is by adding to the conversation topic by commenting on posts.
-Without comments, a blog isn’t really a blog.
+Afterall – without readers, a blog isn’t really a blog.

-Tools of Travel takes an interactive format, which means users are free to leave comments and relate to their personal opinions about travel.
-All thoughtful comments connected to the topic will be published on the website.
+Tools of Travel takes an interactive format, which means you as a reader are free to leave comments relating to your opinions about travel.

-For those who wish to contribute financially can do so by using the below links:
+For those who wish to help the blog financially can do so by using the below links:

-- For everything else on the planet, simply buy your goods from Amazon or Amazon UK and I get a tiny bit back.
+- Buying something?
+Simply buy your goods from Amazon or Amazon UK and I get a tiny bit back.

-There’s no minimum and any amount, no matter how small, I guarantee it will be appreciated.
+No matter how small the donation is, I guarantee it will be appreciated.

 Feel free to share the experience with me.
 Browse around the website, comment, share, absorb what’s relevant to your situation and discard the rest.